GhostNaN/ReVidia-Audio-Visualizer/WinReadMe.txt

   If you like to make the background disappear go into Design|Color|Background Color and change the alpha channel to 0.
 Then press SHIFT twice.
   Press shift once more while on the window to make it reappear.

+- By default the bar height will auto level to the data.
+  To normalize simply change the bar height manually.

 - The FPS combo box is the global timer.
 So if you set it higher, everything will run faster and vice versa.
   And due to windows sub par timings, setting a high FPS is just a mere suggestion.